 Our Line Maintenance division has over 45 locations throughout the world with major hubs in Chicago, Denver, Guam, Houston, Los Angeles, Newark-New York, San Francisco, Tokyo, and Washington, D.C., with other major maintenance locations in Cleveland and Orlando.

 By leveraging United’s many years of experience and leadership in safety, logistics, and operational excellence, United Technical Operations continues to deliver innovative and cost-efficient solutions to more than 40 customers worldwide.
 Additional airline contract business includes aircraft sales, engine and APU sales and leases as well as ground handling and flight training.

 Senior Vice President, Technical Operations

-Ken Burtt is senior vice president of technical operations for United.
-In this role, Burtt oversees United’s global technical operations, including line and base maintenance functions.
-He is responsible for aircraft reliability and regulatory compliance, and oversees administrative, engineering, planning and production support of airframes, engines and components, as well as continuous improvement programs and third-party sales.
+Kris Bauer is senior vice president of technical operations for United Airlines.
+In this role, Kris oversees all of United's global technical operations functions, including line and base maintenance functions; aircraft reliability and regulatory compliance; administrative, engineering, planning and production support of airframes, engines and components; facilities maintenance and ground service equipment maintenance; as well as third-party sales.